mapkyca/KnownGeoIP/README.md

 This is a simple plugin that provides an event hook for resolving GeoIP details via a PHP's geoIP database functions.

+Note, this plugin doesn't really do much by itself, but will provide functionality to others (e.g. LoginSyslog) when installed.

 Installation
 ------------